 Each year you'd need to work out the depreciation on this asset, because FreeAgent can't do this for you automatically for assets that you bought before your FreeAgent start date.
 Your accountant, if you have one, should be able to help you with this.

-You'd then post the depreciation as journal entries, debit code 460 Depreciation Charge, credit code 606 Depreciation in Year.
+You'd then create journal entries for the depreciation, debit code 460 Depreciation Charge, credit code 606 Depreciation in Year.
 Use the sub-account under code 606 depending on what kind of an asset this is.
-For example, if it's a computer, you'd post the depreciation credit entry to code 606-1.
+For example, if it's a computer, you'd create the depreciation credit entry to code 606-1.

-I'd suggest you post these entries on the anniversary of the day you bought the asset.
+I'd suggest you create these entries on the anniversary of the day you bought the asset.

-Do this each year until the asset is fully depreciated, that is, until you've posted as much in depreciation for that asset as the asset originally cost.
+Do this each year until the asset is fully depreciated, that is, until you've created as much in depreciation for that asset as the asset originally cost.

 Let's make it easier by crunching some numbers.

-She will then post an identical set of journal entries dated 1st May 2019.
+She will then create an identical set of journal entries dated 1st May 2022.

-Once she's posted that set, she has posted £1,500 worth of depreciation, which was as much as the asset cost.
+Once she's created that set, she has posted £1,500 worth of depreciation, which was as much as the asset cost.

-So she won't post any more journal entries to depreciate that asset.
+So she won't create any more journal entries to depreciate that asset.

 Notice that Mary always uses sub-account 1 for her entries for this asset.
 This is because this sub-account is for computer equipment.
 If Mary were making entries for a filing cabinet, she would use sub-account 2, for a car it would be 3, and so on.